ippiki-ookami/The-AI-Engineer-Challenge/frontend/README.md

 - Modify `styles.css` for visual changes
 - Edit `script.js` for functionality changes
 - Update `index.html` for structural changes
+- Change `apiBaseUrl` in `script.js` if using different backend URL

 ### Adding Features
 - The modular JavaScript class structure makes it easy to extend